CardiacModelling/ionBench/README.md

 └───test
 ```

-The __data__ directoy is split up into the available test problems.
-Each subdirectory contains the Myokit *.mmt* files, the voltage clamp protocols stored as *.csv* files where relevant, and output data to train the models, also stored as a *.csv*.

 The __docs__ directory contains information and guides on how to use the benchmarker, the test problems and the optimisation algorithms.

 The __ionbench__ directory contains the majority of the code, including the benchmarker and problems classes and the different optimisation algorithms.
 This is what is installed using pip.